Cecil Vandepeer Clarke: The Great Eastern

 MD1 had prospered as the war progressed and the department had little difficulty getting hold of two Churchill tanks and the large amount of steelwork required.
 On the first live test the rockets were so powerful that they nearly pulled the tank along with the flying ramp, as a result of which the driver was "not in good shape", but Clarke persisted with the trial and the viability of the design was confirmed.

 The "Great Eastern", as the vehicle would become known, was powered by two groups of 3 in rockets.
 The idea was that on reaching a canal, wall or other obstacle the tank would stop.
 Then a distance-measuring device could be extended by the crew turning a windlass so that the correct position of the vehicle could be gauged.
 When in position, the rockets were fired, causing the ramps to unfold and be thrown over the obstacle.
 Within 30 seconds, vehicles could then pass up a smaller ramp to the rear, over the bridging tank itself and then over the long unfolded ramp.

 Recovering the vehicle took longer and required an A-frame to be put up and a series of manoeuvres to refold the ramps.
 The sprags were repositioned manually with a special tool.
 The projected ramp landed on concertina shock absorbers that were liable to be crushed if the ramp landed on anything other than soft ground; damaged shock absorbers had to be replaced.
 Spare rockets were held in a magazine at the rear of the vehicle.
 Without deploying its projected ramp, the Great Eastern could be used to bridge gaps of up to 40 ft such as an anti-tank ditch with a vertical retaining wall.

-Ten Great Easterns were completed and Clarke went with them to France after D-day.
+Ten Great Easterns were completed and Clarke went with them to France after the invasion of France in June 1944.
 Clarke trained the Canadians in the 21st Army Group, who were then advancing into the Netherlands, where it was hoped they would be of use crossing canals.
 Clarke's son later recorded: "To my father's private disgust and disappointment, it was ready and planned to carry out an operation at the end of April 1945 when the Germans put their hands up in the Low Countries and the operation was therefore called off."
 The Great Easterns never saw action.